7 Places to See Diego Rivera Murals in Mexico City

 💵 45 MXN, Free on Sundays

-This museum in Mexico City is the guardian of one of the best Diego Rivera murals, Dream of a Sunday Afternoon in Alameda Central Park.
+This is one of many art museums in Mexico City.
+And it was created simply to house of one of the best Diego Rivera murals, Dream of a Sunday Afternoon in Alameda Central Park.
 The journey to the current mural’s location is as dramatic as the scenes it depicts.

 This mural was commissioned for Hotel del Prado.
 While the mural’s theme of the nearby Alameda Park was decided upon, Rivera included a scroll with the phrase, “Dios no existe” (God does not exist).

-After an archbishop refused to bless the space and other controversy, the mural was covered up and rarely shown.
+After an archbishop refused to bless the space, the mural was covered up and rarely shown.
 Nearly 20 years later, the artist changed it to the title of the Ignacio Ramírez speech that began with the same phrase.

 In 1986, the mural was carefully moved to its current location with the help of more than 300 workers over the course of 12 hours.
 Afterward, the Mexico City Diego Rivera Mural Museum was built to house the work.